Congruence subgroups of braid groups and crystallographic quotients. Part II: Preliminaries

 The reducible Burau representation is a linear representation $b_{t}\colon \BB\nn \to \mathrm{GL}_n(\mathbb{Z}[t^{\pm 1}])$ defined as follows

 where $I_k$ is the identity matrix of dimension $k$.
 By evaluating it in $t=-1$ we obtain the integral Burau representation $b_{-1}\colon \BB\nn \to \mathrm{GL}_n(\mathbb{Z})$.
-By the work of Gambaudo-Ghys, the image of $b_{-1}$ is symplectic~\cite[Proposition2.1]{Gambaudo-Ghys:2005}.
+By the work of Gambaudo-Ghys, the image of $b_{-1}$ is a subgroup of a symplectic group~\cite[Proposition2.1]{Gambaudo-Ghys:2005}.
 Consequently, we obtain